jonatankruszewskiITC/js-week01-D01/README.md

 ## How to exercise

 You have 7 exercises in this repo.
 Each exercise has it's own folder and file (for example, exercise 1 should be written in `D01/EX01/index.js`, and exercise 2 in `/D01/EX02/index.js` etc.)
-We built an automated test for most of the exercises, to enable you check your result, and for us (instructors) to if you code works ok.
+We built an automated test for most of the exercises, to enable you check your result, and for us (instructors) to check if your code works ok.

 ## Develop in the browser first